threekeytherapy/threekeytherapy.com/_projects/bodytherapy.md

 **What to Wear**

-Treatments involve touch, and the nervous system responds best to skin contact.
+Treatments involve touch, and the nervous system responds best to direct skin contact.
-For this reason, treatments work best without big items of clothing.
+For this reason, treatments are most effective with minimal clothing.
-I recommend wearing underwear that is not revealing and a sports bra.
+I recommend wearing non-revealing underwear and a sports bra.
 If you are not comfortable with this, it is of course possible to receive a treatment with clothing.

 <a href="/contact" class="button button--large">Book a treatment</a>